 Post cover

-1. The controlled component
+1. The controlled input

 Let's say you have a simple text input field, and you'd like to access its value: